IbanMM/vue-redsys/README.md

-# Redsys checkout in Vue JS
+# Redsys checkout with Vue JS

 This is a very simple implementation of a checkout process to send the data encoded to the Redsys payment platform in Vue JS **no server needed all in the frontend**